 What does Guinevere mean?

-Guinevere \gu(i)-neve-re, guin(e)-vere\ as a girls' name is pronounced GWIN-a-veer.
+Guinevere [guin-e-vere] as a girls' name is pronounced GWIN-a-veer.
 It is of Welsh origin, and the meaning of Guinevere is "fair and smooth".
-An early form of Jennifer.
+From the Old French form of Welsh Gwenhwyfar, from gwen "fair, blessed, holy" and hwyfar "soft, smooth".
+An early form of Jennifer and Gaynor.
 Mythology: King Arthur's queen.

 Guinevere is an uncommon given name for females.
 Guinevere is an equally rare surname for both adults and children.
 (2000 U.S. Census)

 Guinevere entered the list in 1910-1919 and reached its highest position of #1336 in the U.S. in 2015.
 (Top Baby Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Prominent alternative forms of Guinevere (#1336 in 2015) are Genevieve (#182 in 2015), Genevra, Genna, Gennie, Gwen (#746), Gwenn, Gwyn, Gwynne, Jeni, Jenifer, Jenni, Jennie, Jennifer (#252), Jenny (#968), Vera (#312), Wendie, Wendy (#936) and Winnie (#1188).
 These forms of Guinevere were at the top of their popularity in the 1970s (average #1188) and are now significantly less widespread (#1469, down 93.9%), with versions such as Winnie becoming less in vogue.